Shiv-Expert2503/SIREN_Streamlit/README.md

 ## 🚀 Project Overview

-This project showcases **SIREN (Sinusoidal Representation Networks)**, a cutting-edge neural architecture capable of representing complex signals, such as images, as continuous functions.
+This project showcases **SIREN (Sinusoidal Representation Networks)**, a neural architecture capable of representing complex signals, such as images, as continuous functions.
 Unlike traditional grid-based image representations, SIRENs offer inherent advantages in tasks like image reconstruction, super-resolution, and even compression, by learning a highly accurate and infinitely differentiable mapping from coordinates to pixel values.

 This interactive Streamlit application allows users to explore SIREN's capabilities in real-time, demonstrating its power in:
 * **Grayscale & Color Image Reconstruction:** Reconstructing images from learned neural weights.